-The base model does not come with a mount for attaching an action camera like a GoPro, they do however offer a model with a built in mount but its costs an extra $28.
+The base model does not come with a mount for attaching an action camera like a GoPro, they do however offer a model with a built in mount but its costs about $30 more for it.
 Seems pretty steep to me for a plastic mount.

 Overall I could find nothing wrong with it, it only comes in one color however so you may have your kids fighting over them.
-The other thing I didn’t like is it only available in two sizes, so fit can be more of a problem than with the Tribord which comes in four sizes.
+The other thing I didn’t like is that while they claim it comes in 5 sizes, most of them are not available.

 Thenice full face snorkel mask is another recent knock off of the original Tribord snorkel mask.
 This is one of the cheaper masks on the market and it shows.
 There are numerous issues with it.

 The first thing you will notice is just the “feel”, it just doesn’t have the quality feel of the Tribord or Seaview.
 There are only two sizes available so getting a good fit is just a matter of luck if you happen to have the right size and shape face for the mask.

 I liked the high visibility, bright yellow end cap, but it is a slightly shorter snorkel than Tribord has and can get more water in the snorkel and your mouth.
 Like the Tribord, it does NOT have a mount for attaching a GoPro or other action camera.